If Vincent Van Gogh were alive today, doctors could have replaced his ear like new, thanks to recent mind-blowing breakthroughs in 3-D bio-printing.

 Here’s an eye-opening roundup of body parts already being 3-D printed throughout the U.S.

-1. Skin: Regenerative burn tech that’s more than skin
+1. Skin: Regenerative burn tech that’s more than skin deep.

 What if real skin cells were printer jet “ink”?
 It sounds impossible, but they already are.